Pradheeban03/BI-Projects/README.md

 ## **Project Objective**

-Annual sales report for 2015.
-So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023.
+Annual Pizza sales report for 2015.
+So that, to analyze the report and understanding the revenue and profit sales margin to improve sales.

 ## **Dataset used**
 - <a href="https://github.com/Krishnkumar542/Vrinda-Store-Data-Analysis/blob/main/Vrinda%20Store%20Data.xlsx">Vrinda Store Data</a>